Minecraft: Gameplay

-Minecraft is a 3D sandbox game that has no required goals to accomplish, allowing players a large amount of freedom in choosing how to play the game.
-However, there is an achievement system, known as "advancements" in the Java Edition of the game, and "trophies" on the PlayStation ports.
-Gameplay is in the first-person perspective by default, but players have the option of a third-person perspective.
-The game world is composed of rough 3D objects—mainly cubes and fluids, and commonly called "blocks"—representing various materials, such as dirt, stone, ores, tree trunks, water, and lava.
+Minecraft is a 3D sandbox video game that has no required goals to accomplish, allowing players a large amount of freedom in choosing how to play the game.
+The game also features an optional achievement system.
+Gameplay is in the first-person perspective by default, but players have the option of third-person perspectives.
+The game world is composed of rough 3D objects—mainly cubes, referred to as blocks—representing various materials, such as dirt, stone, ores, tree trunks, water, and lava.
 The core gameplay revolves around picking up and placing these objects.
-These blocks are arranged in a 3D grid, while players can move freely around the world.
-Players can "mine" blocks and then place them elsewhere, enabling them to build things.
-Many commentators have described the game's physics system as unrealistic.
-The game also contains a material called redstone, which can be used to make primitive mechanical devices, electrical circuits, and logic gates, allowing for the construction of many complex systems.
+These blocks are arranged in a 3D voxel grid, while players can move freely around the world.
+Players can break, or mine, blocks and then place them elsewhere, enabling them to build things.
+Very few blocks are affected by gravity, instead maintaining their voxel position in the air.